 Healthy eating is part of good nutrition.
 In childhood and adolescence a healthy diet is essential for growth and development, and helps prevent health issues such as iron deficiency, dental issues and obesity.

 Mental Health and Wellbeing

-Mental health affects every part of school life - from academic achievement to student engagement and staff morale.
+Mental health affects every part of school life - from academic achievement to student engagement, teacher wellbeing and staff morale.